Great Plains Black History Museum: History

 The museum closed in 2001 after the director Jim Calloway, the son of founder Bertha Calloway, failed to get what he thought was the needed level of funding from the City of Omaha and Douglas County after relying on that funding since the beginning of the museum.
 The building needs renovation and the museum may consider moving to another facility, or running exhibits for some time in other venues.
 It has arranged to have the Nebraska State Historical Society take temporary custodial care of the materials.
 Their staff has been cataloging documents and photographs housed at the NSHS in Lincoln.
 As of 2010, the museum reorganized with a new board of directors, and in the spring of 2011 started a series of community meetings to discuss its future, including the possibility of exhibiting materials before a museum building is available.
 As the new president James Beatty says, "The building is closed but the museum is open!"

 The facility had been closed because of needed renovation but, as the board chairman and Museum President, James Beatty said, "The building is closed.
 The Museum is open."
 As of the spring of 2011, a new board was in place which was holding community meetings to broaden discussions of the museum's future.

-In 2017, the museum opened in a new space on the first floor of North Omaha's historic Jewell Building, 2221 N. 24th St. It hosts multiple exhibitions each year as well as public programs.
+In 2014 the museum moved to a space in the Crossroad Mall on 72nd and Dodge streets and was there until 2017 when the museum moved to a bigger space on the first floor of North Omaha's historic Jewell Building, 2221 N. 24th St. It hosts multiple exhibitions each year as well as public programs.

-In 2022,the museum donated the Webster Telephone Exchange Building to the Bertha Calloway Foundation.
+In 2022, the museum donated the Webster Telephone Exchange Building to the Bertha Calloway Foundation.